Close Menu

 What Causes Typhoid In Pregnancy?

-Typhoid fever or enteric fever is a life threatening and serious infection occurring in developing nations due to the scarcity of cleanliness and other sanitation measures.
+Typhoid fever or enteric fever is a life-threatening and serious infection occurring in developing nations due to the scarcity of cleanliness and other sanitation measures.
 The acute infection is caused by Salmonella typhi.
-A milder form of infection, Paratyphoid is caused by Salmonella paratyphi bacteria through contaminated food, especially the food that has not been cooked or stored properly.
-Living in unsanitary conditions or drinking contaminated water can increase your chances of getting typhoid in pregnancy.
+A milder form of infection, Paratyphoid is caused by Salmonella Paratyphi bacteria through contaminated food, especially food that has not been cooked or stored properly.
+Living in unsanitary conditions or drinking contaminated water can increase your chances of getting typhoid in pregnancy (1).

 How Does Typhoid Infection Spread?

-Typhoid fever is transmitted by eating or drinking contaminated food or water that has been infected by the typhoid bacteria.
+How Does Typhoid Infection Spread_Typhoid fever is transmitted by eating or drinking contaminated food or water that has been infected by the typhoid bacteria.
 The typhoid bacteria can thrive in the dried sewage or water for weeks.
-It is seen that around 3 to 5 percent of typhoid affected people become carriers of the disease post acute attack.
+It is seen that around 3 to 5 percent of typhoid-affected people become carriers of the disease post-acute attack.
 Often they remain unrecognized for years.

 What Are The Symptoms Of Typhoid During Pregnancy?